lightning-signer/validating-lightning-signer/docs/policy-controls.md

   be active on chain with enough depth <br>
   `policy-commitment-spends-active-utxo`

+* Initial - the initial commitment must have no HTLCs <br> `policy-commitment-first-no-htlcs`

 * HTLC in-flight value - the inflight value should not be too large <br>
   `policy-commitment-htlc-inflight-limit`